Theophilus Yale: Personal life

-Capt.
-Theophilus Yale married Sarah Street, daughter of Rev. Samuel Street, Harvard graduate and cofounder of Wallingford.
-Her grandfather Rev. Nicholas Street was a minister, colleague of John Davenport, and graduate of Pembroke College at Oxford.
+Yale married Sarah Street, daughter of Samuel Street, Harvard graduate and cofounder of Wallingford.
+Her grandfather Nicholas Street was a minister, colleague of John Davenport, and graduate of Pembroke College at Oxford.
 Through his wife Sarah Street, Yale became the granduncle of Dr. Lyman Hall, one of the Founding Fathers of the United States.
-Dr. Hall was also a signatory of the Declaration of Independence, a Yale graduate, and Governor of Georgia.
+Hall was also a signatory of the Declaration of Independence, a Yale graduate, and Governor of Georgia.

-Capt.
 Yale's daughter Sarah became the great-grandmother of abolitionist Congressman Sherlock James Andrews, who also graduated from Yale.
 Capt.
-Yale's brother-in-law, John Peck, was the nephew of Rev. Jeremiah Peck, a founder of Newark, New Jersey, and first rector of Hopkins Grammar School, funded by Theophilus's granduncle, Gov. Edward Hopkins of England.
+Yale's brother-in-law, John Peck, was the nephew of Jeremiah Peck, a founder of Newark, New Jersey, and first rector of Hopkins Grammar School, funded by Theophilus's granduncle, Edward Hopkins of England.

-Among his descendants, number were involved in seafaring ventures; the grandson of his son Theophilus, Sea Captain Theophilus Yale, was involved in the Old China Trade, dealing in natural resources, and died at sea in Valparaiso, Chile.
-Relatives included Dr. John Graham of Wallingford, seaman Joseph Yale, his brother-in-law the sea captain Thomas Davis Winship, capt.
-Joseph Winship and sea captain Samuel Freeman.
-Capt.
+Among his descendants, number were involved in seafaring ventures; the grandson of his son Theophilus, Sea Captain Theophilus Yale, was involved in the Old China Trade, dealing in natural resources, and died at sea in Valparaíso, Chile.
+Relatives included John Graham of Wallingford, seaman Joseph Yale, his brother-in-law the sea captain Thomas Davis Winship, Joseph Winship and sea captain Samuel Freeman.
 Thomas Winship was captured when serving aboard the brig General Armstrong under commander Samuel Chester Reid, who later helped design the Flag of the United States.
 He served as a Privateer in the War of 1812, serving America, and operated a whaling business with wholesale grocers Fitch Brothers & Co. of Marseille, France.